starphillips/BristolOpenData/docs/testing.md

 <h4>Test Steps:</h4>
 <ol>
 <li>Click on a specific advice centre from the list.</li>
-<li>Verify that the details of the selected advice centre (venue, address, organization, advice type) are displayed.</li>
+<li>Verify that the details of the selected advice centre (venue, address, organisation, advice type) are displayed.</li>
 </ol>

 <h4> Test Case ID: MT-003 </h4>